dshadoff/PC-FX_devcart/README.md

 The FX-BMP memory doesn't need to be very fast - the bus access speed is cut in half when accessing the FX-BMP range of memory.
 Assuming that the CPU reads the data at the rising edge of /OE, this can be as slow as 174ns after /OE.
+(My design targets have been to keep this turnaround time below 150ns).

 The RP2040 has two CPU cores, and very fast GPIO access.
 It seemed possible to emply one CPU core to deal with external access to the memory - emulating a SRAM bus interface - and